yeasy/learning_pickleball/en/14_net_battle.md

 First, it is necessary to keep ready for defense at any time, and the rhythm of body movement should follow the rhythm of hitting by the opponent.
 When the ball is flying in the air, your body can move with the ball; when the opponent hits the ball, your body should remain relatively still, to get ready to defend or counterattack.

-In addition, pay attention to the protection of the neutral position, including the position between two players, the backhand position, the paddle side shoulder, etc. These are the main attack targets by the opponent.
+In addition, pay attention to the protection of neutral positions, including the gap between two players, the backhand side, and the feet.
+These are safer, common attack targets by the opponent.

 The key tips of defending include: